Spain, France, Portugal Power Outage: The Latest | Weather.com

 (WATCH: Huge Tornado Derails A Train In Nebraska)

-- Trains in Spain and Portugal were halted and traffic lights went dark.
+- During the outage, trains in Spain and Portugal were halted and traffic lights went dark.
 In Lisbon, Portugal, the main airport's terminals were closed following the outage.
 Many other major hubs in the region were operating on generator power.

 - The blackout cut power to some 50 million people in the Iberian Peninsula, according to the Associated Press.